Hunsonby

-Hunsonby is a village and civil parish in the Eden district of Cumbria, England, 7 mi north east of Penrith.
+Hunsonby is a village and civil parish in the Westmorland and Furness district of Cumbria, England, 7 mi north east of Penrith.
 The parish is located 28 mi south east of the city of Carlisle.
 Within the parish is the ancient stone circle of Long Meg and Her Daughters but not the nearby standing stone of Little Meg which is located near Langwathby.
 In 2011 the Census reported the parish to have a total population of 388.

 In 1870–72, John Marius Wilson's Imperial Gazetteer of England and Wales described Hunsonby (and Winskill) as: